hatchjaw/faust-ddsp/README.md

 f(\langle u, u' \rangle) = \langle f(u), 0 \rangle
 $$

-This is due to the fact that these primitives (especially bitwise primitives and such) are not very defined in autodiff.
-These operators are naturally not defined in differentiation and hence its implementation will vary from case to case; as a result, this seems like the best solution to deal with the issue at the moment.
+This is due to the fact that these primitives (especially bitwise primitives and such) are not well-defined in autodiff.
+The developers should be aware that the current system assumes that certain discontinuous functions' derivatives are 0, which may not be appropriate in all cases.

 ### Helper Functions